3370sohail/Picasso-Photo-Manager/README.md

 INSTRUCTIONS ON OPENING THE PROGRAM FROM THE COMMAND LINE
 ==========================================================
-1) cd to the 'phase2/' directory
+1) cd to the project directory

 2) Run the appropriate command